ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 $$M(x) := f(x) + \text{noise}.$$

-Later, we will also consider mechanisms constructed by composition of other mechanisms.
+Later, we will also consider mechanisms constructed from composition or mixture of other mechanisms.

 In this post $Y = \mathbb R^d$ for some $d$.